nus-cs2030s/2324-s2/docs/39-async.md

 These calls would launch two concurrent threads to compute the i-th and the j-th primes.
 The method calls `supplyAsync` returns immediately without waiting for `findIthPrime` to complete.

-Next, we can say, that, when `ith` and `jth` complete, take the value computed by them, and take the difference.
+Next, we can say, that, when `ith` and `jth` are complete, take the value computed by them, and take the difference.
 We can use the `thenCombine` method:
 ```Java
 CompletableFuture<Integer> diff = ith.thenCombine(jth, (x, y) -> x - y);
 ```

-This statement creates another `CompletableFuture` which runs asynchronously that will compute the difference between the two prime numbers.
+This statement creates another `CompletableFuture` that runs asynchronously and computes the difference between the two prime numbers.
 At this point, we can move on to run other tasks, or if we just want to wait until the result is ready, we call
 ```Java
 diff.join();
 ```